-Minor Varianc e Test Explanation 1.
-The variance is min nor in nature.
-The proposed reduced lot area and lot frontage are minor in nature given the surrounding area; smaller lot sizes are increasingly becoming common throughout the Town, Region and Province.
-The reduced lot area can still comfortably accommodate the proposed dwelling while accommodating the existing dwelling on the remnant parcel.
-Both proposed variances will facilitate the additional residential building lot to be created on a relatively smaller parcel of land (432 m2).
-The variances are considered minor in nature as no adverse impacts are anticipated from the requested variances.
-This is because the resulting built form is generally consistent with the existing neighbourhood from a land use, orientation and massing perspective and is considered an appropriately sensitive form of infill redevelopment.
-2. The variance is des development or us The variances to reduce the minimum lot area and lot frontage are desirable for the lands because it will allow for the creation of an additional residential building lot on a fairly large, underutilized open space within the Village of Fenwick urban settlement area .
-Plenty of open space amenity area remains on this deep lot for recreation and stormwater drainage purposes.
-The proposed lot dimensions are also consistent with contemporary development standards and should not adversely impact the leisure and privacy of others.
-3. The variance maint general intent and the Official Plan.
-The variances to reduce the minimum lot area and lot frontage maintain the policy intent of the Official Plan because they will allow for intensification of an existing neighbourhood within the built-up area, add to the housing supply, support existing infrastructure maintenance and make more efficient use of a fairly large existing residential lot.
-The minor reduction in lot area and lot frontage will not negatively impact the character of the neighbourhood but instead help strengthen and diversify the housing stock.
+Minor Variance Test Explanation 1.
+The variance is minor in nature.
+The proposed reduced lot frontage is minor in nature given the surrounding area; smaller lot sizes are increasingly becoming common throughout the Town, Region and Province.
+The reduced lot frontage can still comfortably accommodate the existing dwelling while accommodating the proposed dwelling on the severed parcel.
+2. The variance is desirable for the development or use of the land.
+The variance to reduce the minimum lot frontage is desirable for the lands because it will allow for the creation of an additional residential building lot on a fairly large, underutilized open space within the Village of Fenwick urban settlement area .
+The proposed remnant lot dimensions are also more consistent with contemporary development standards and should not adversely impact the leisure and privacy of others.
+3. The variance maintains the general intent and purpose of the Official Plan.
+The variance to reduce the minimum lot frontage maintains the policy intent of the Official Plan because it will allow for intensification of an existing neighbourhood within the built-up area , add to the housing supply, support existing infrastructure maintenance and make more efficient use of a fairly large existing residential lot.
+The minor reduction in lot frontage will not negatively impact the character of the neighbourhood but instead help strengthen and diversify the housing stock.
 The variance will aid in the gentle intensification of existing Urban Settlement Areas (Policy A2.2.2).
-Planning staff are of the opinion that the amended zoning provisions will not compromise any policy objectives of the Official Plan.
+Planning staff are of the opinion that the amended zoning provision will not compromise any policy objectives of the Official Plan.
 A modest adjustment in select performance standards on the subject lands are not foreseen to negatively impact the neighbourhood character with respect to urban design, drainage, privacy, and land use compatible built form.
 Instead, proper execution of these amended zoning provisions should help enhance the neighbourhood over the long term.
-4. The variance maint general intent and the Zoning By-law. purpose of The variances seeking reductions of the minimum lot area and lot frontage provisions maintain the general intent of the Zoning Bylaw Plan because they will continue allowing for single detached residential dwellings in the low density R1 zone, albeit on a slightly smaller parcel.
-The proposed lot area and lot frontage are still in keeping with the surrounding neighbourhood, not just those dwellings immediately adjacent.

-Together, the proposed variances maintain the intent of the Zoning By-law because adequate room is still available for open space / amenity area intentions, privacy buffers and storm water drainage without unduly affecting any neighbours.
+4. The variance maintains the general intent and purpose of the Zoning By-law.
+The variance seeking reductions to the minimum lot frontage provision maintains the general intent of the Zoning By-law because it will continue to allow for the existing single detached residential dwelling to function unchanged, albeit on a slightly smaller parcel.
+The proposed lot frontage is still in keeping with the surrounding neighbourhood, not just those dwellings immediately adjacent.
+The proposed variance maintains the intent of the Zoning By-law because adequate room is still available for open space / amenity area intentions, privacy buffers and storm water drainage without unduly affecting any neighbours.